Sanguine: Visual Analysis for Patient Blood Management: Domain Goals

 \end{itemize}

 When considering these goals, we quickly realized that real-time decision support would not be possible given the regulatory environment and the data we have available.
+The US FDA regulates devices (including software) that are used in the diagnosis, mitigation and treatment of diseases.
+Getting FDA approval for a real-time decision system would have been beyond the scope of this project.
+Also, the data used for real-time decision making is collected during surgery using various devices and is not stored in real time in a database.
+The data we can get access to, in contrast, is medical record data.
 Hence, we decided to focus on the retrospective analysis of transfusion practices.

+Based on the collected data and in working with Dr. Metcalf, we identified a typical workflow: He may start by analyzing transfused units by patient preoperative hemoglobin value.
+A patient should first be treated for anemia if it is present, and ideally have a hemoglobin value above 13g/dL before surgery.
+If a patient has a hemorrhage during the procedure, cell salvage should be considered as an alternative to transfusion.
+Our collaborator also analyzes the patient's postoperative hemoglobin value: a hemoglobin value well above the post-transfusion hemoglobin target for transfused cases indicates overuse of red blood cell transfusion.
+The most important measures are patient outcomes, which can be influenced by transfusion practice.
+Analyzing transfusions within the context of preconditions, risk factors, details about the surgery, vital signs, and outcomes, is critical for an accurate analysis and can also demonstrate the value of PBM.

+Dr. Metcalf described certain barriers to sharing insights effectively with surgeons, which has been only partially successful in the past.
+Surgeons may not always have the time to analyze data closely.
+At the same time, they would like for analyses to account for variation in patient characteristics and other specific contexts to meaningfully capture the complexity of a particular case or group of cases.
+When advising surgeons and anesthesiologists, he would prefer a medium that flexibly and rapidly conveys the key aspects in the appropriate context.
+Because a well-designed visualization can communicate insights from the data with ease, we decided to design and implement a visual analysis tool for analyzing and reviewing patient blood management practice with outcomes of interest.

-Based on the decided goal, we compiled a list of data items that we would need to address the analysis questions.
-In cooperation with the Enterprise Data Warehouse at the University of Utah, we compiled a dataset based on the electronic health records of over 4000 cardiac surgery patients, spanning the years 2014 to 2019, and covering 111 different cardiac surgery procedures, ranging from relatively benign bypass surgery to heart transplants.
-For each patient, we included transfusion records, medication records and lab results, for instance hemoglobin level records, thromboelastogram (ROTEM) results and units of blood products transfused, if any.
-We break down the high-level goal into specific design goals as follows:
+Based on this goal, we curated a list of data items that we would need to address the analysis questions.
+In cooperation with the data warehouse at the University of Utah Hospital, we compiled a dataset drawing from the electronic health records of over 4000 cardiac surgery patients, spanning the years 2014 to 2020, and covering 111 different cardiac surgery procedures, ranging from routine coronary bypass surgeries to heart transplants.
+For each patient, we included transfusion records, medication records, and lab results, such as hemoglobin level records and thromboelastogram (ROTEM) results.
+We break down the high-level goal of identifying problematic transfusion practices into domain goals as follows: